amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 nonlinear solvers during steady state time integration.
 We break this long sublist into smaller parts.
 The first part controls preliminary steps in the time integrator.

+* `"error control options`" [Array(string)] lists various error control options.
+  A nonlinear solver is terminated when all listed options are passed.
+  The available options are `"pressure`", `"saturation`", and `"residual`".
+  All errors are relative, i.e. dimensionless.
+  The error in pressure is compared with capillary pressure plus atmospheric pressure.
+  The other two errors are compared with 1.
+  The option `"pressure`" is always active during steady-state time integration.
+  The option  `"saturation`" is always active during transient time integration.

+* `"preconditioner`" [string] specifies preconditioner for nonlinear solvers.

+* `"initialization`" [list] defines parameters for calculating initial pressure guess.
+  It can be used to obtain pressure field which is consistent with the boundary conditions.
+  Default is empty list.

+  * `"method`" [string] is a placeholder for different initilization methods.
+Now, the only available option is `"saturated solver`" which lead to solving a Darcy problem.

+  * `"linear solver`" [string] refers to a solver sublist of the list `"Solvers`".

+  * `"clipping saturation value`" [double] is an experimental option.
+It is used after pressure initialization to cut-off small values of pressure.
+    The new pressure is calculated based of the provided saturation value.
+Default is 0.6.

+  * `"clipping pressure value`" [double] is an experimental option.
+It is used after pressure initialization to cut-off small values of pressure below the provided value.

+* `"enforce pressure-lambda constraints`" [list] each time the time integrator is restarted, we need to reenforce the pressure-lambda relationship for new boundary conditions.
+  Default is empty list.

+  * `"method`" [string] is a placeholder for different algorithms.
+Now, the only available option is `"projection`" which is default.

+  * `"linear solver`" [string] refers to a solver sublist of the list `"Solvers`".

+  * `"inflow krel correction`" [bool] estimates relative permeability on inflow mesh faces.
+This estimate is more reliable than the upwinded relative premeability value, especially in steady-state calculations.

 .. code-block:: xml